-- Lead applicant must be a 501(c)(3) nonprofit organization.
+- Lead applicant must be a 501(c)(3) non-profit organization

-Apply for a Grant
+Applying for a Grant